 BISSELL Pet Foundation exists to support animal welfare organizations and provide resources to underserved communities.
 This includes helping to reduce the number of animals in shelters and rescues through pet adoption, spay/neuter programs, vaccinations, microchipping, and crisis and disaster response.

-Each year in North America, more than 6 million pets enter shelters and nearly 1 million of them are euthanized.
-Shelters and rescues work tirelessly every day to address the pet overpopulation problem and they need help.
-With your support, BPF provides much-needed financial assistance to change the outlook for thousands of dogs and cats, until every pet has a home.
+Each year in North America, more than 6 million pets enter shelters, and nearly 1 million of them are euthanized.
+With your support, BPF can change the outlook for homeless dogs and cats until every pet has a home.
 The following pillars are the core areas that drive our numerous lifesaving programs and work: